Chococookiie/Q-value-calculator-/README.md

 # Q-value-calculator-
-Calcutate the Q value for a given equtaion
+Calcutate the Q value for a given equtaion.

-Use the following sample equation as sample input
+Use the following sample equation as sample input. ( Check console to see the flow and working of code )

 4He + 14N = 17O + 1H